 2/ Next what is the hardest part about running a company: almost everything.
 There is no easy part of running a business.
 But you don’t need to learn all of it before starting your journey.
 In fact, you can’t learn about operational intricacies unless you get into the game.
 What you can and should learn, however, is the commitment, perseverance, and psychological strength you need to run a company.

 We have models and programs for launching and building successful companies.
-There is lean startup model where you take an experimental and low-cost approach to launch, test, and improve your idea/product and grow your business.
-There is business model canvas that you can use to design your business, strategy, and so on.
+There is a lean startup model where you take an experimental and low-cost approach to launch, test, and improve your idea/product and grow your business.
+There is the business model canvas that you can use to design your business, strategy, and so on.
 Blue ocean strategy and disruption theory inform our understanding of how to choose a winning market and effectively compete with the incumbents.
 But there is scant knowledge regarding how to prepare yourself for a startup journey.
 It is not that you need a model for that but it is useful to have some understanding of what you are signing up for so that you can have an informed journey.

 I don’t subscribe to the idea that you need an MBA degree in how to start a startup in order to really start and build a successful business.
 In fact, I subscribe to the opposite idea that reading too much about business could potentially reduce your chance of building a successful business.
 What I believe, however, is that being able to think independently is critical for building companies.